PaulSHahn/emacssetup/README.md

 | **sr-speedbar** |    |    |
 | *kp-q* | sr-speedbar-toggle |  |

-## Actual commands to store keybindings to keyboard in programming mode
+## Raw keybindings

+Below are the raw commands that are saved to a text file on a usb drive and then loaded into the keyboard to program the above macros (read owner's manual to see how to do this).

 ```
 [rwin]>[ralt]